jadecobra/python_tdd_exercises/source/classes.rst

 preview
 *********************************************************************************

-Here are the tests I have by the end of the chapter
+These are the tests I have by the end of the chapter

 .. literalinclude:: code/tests/test_person_classes.py
   :language: python